A Volunteer Led Organisation

 Through training and mentoring, new Leaders become familiar with the Guide programme.
 Spirituality, standards of personal behaviour, care for individuals and enthusiasm are part of every activity.

 All adults wishing to become Leaders in the Irish Girl Guides must successfully complete the screening process which includes Garda Vetting.
 All adults attending overnight IGG events in any capacity also need to have completed the screening process.
 Further information is available here.
-In addition, all our Leaders receive Code of Ethics training which incorporates information on child protection.
-IGG has a Safeguarding Membership Officer in place to support our Leaders in all matters relating to Screening and Garda Vetting.
+In addition, all our Leaders receive Safeguarding and Child Protection training which incorporates information on child protection.
+IGG has a Safeguarding Officer in place to support our Leaders in all matters relating to Screening and Garda Vetting.

 The Irish Girl Guides is a uniformed organisation and we expect all of our members to wear the correct uniform for weekly meetings, events and trainings.
 Leaders have a number of different uniform options as described here.